SirCryptic/Abomination-Unofficial/README.md

 - all perks now plays animation for perkaholic

 Misc Changes:
-- Cleaned Up Some More Code and improved some fucntions.
+- Cleaned Up Some More Code and improved some functions.

 > 12/03/22